pthav/InMemoryDB/README.md

 - TTL (time to live) can be optionally provided when creating or updating key-value pairs.
 - Configuration is enabled through optional functions that may be passed in with instantiation.
   - A start up JSON file may be provided.
   - Persistence may be enabled with a specified cycle and a specified file to persist to.
 The database will also attempt to persist on shutdown.
-The format will be JSON.
+Two kinds of persistence are supported: AOF persistence in a similar way to Redis, and full database persistence using the gob package, a binary encoding/decoding golang package.
   - Logging can be customized with an injectable logger
 - Concurrency is supported through a read-write mutex.
 ### API